kpatronas/curl-teams-webhook/README.md

 # curl-teams-webhook
-Send a webhook from the command line easily!
+Sent an MS Teams webhook from the command line easily!

 ## setup
 ```